 In order to ensure that representatives of all interested groups are involved in the efforts to become a recognized ITLS Chapter or Training Centre, the applicant organization must establish an ITLS Advisory Committee.
 The Committee provides input into the process of becoming an approved ITLS program and provides the mechanism through which personnel have a voice in ITLS-related matters.

 The applicant organization must develop a proposed administrative structure for the ITLS Chapter or Training Centre.
-This information will be included in the final charter document and must contain:
+This must include:

 Each applicant must develop an ITLS policy and procedure manual that outlines the duties and responsibilities of the administrative leaders and faculty in its organization.
 The procedure manual must also contain all operating procedures for conducting ITLS.
 The procedure manual must be approved by the ITLS Global Development Committee before a site visit will be scheduled.
 While the applicant may wish to produce a procedure manual written in a language other than English, a copy provided to ITLS for review must be written in English.